-You must be a Film Hub North Member in order to access Film Hub North funding opportunities.
-Film Hub Lead Organisations (HOME and Showroom Cinema) are not eligible to apply to the Film Exhibition Fund even if they meet the fund criteria.
-Eligible expenses and submission instructions are outlined below.
-If you think your project would work best over multiple years and have a clear reason for this, please get in touch to discuss with us before you submit your proposal.
-If your project requires less financial support (up to £3,000), you might consider applying to our Film Exhibition Fund - Pitch Pot scheme.
-Note that we are not able to fund 100% of project costs.
-While we do not have a set percentage requirement for match funding, we expect to see box office income and other support, whether in cash, volunteer time or other in-kind contributions, included in the budget.
-Use of support 6.
-USE OF SUPPORT Eligible expenses - Each project will have its individual needs; however, broadly speaking, the Film Exhibition Fund can support the following costs: - Film rights and print transport - Project-specific staffing costs, eg curation, project management, audience development - Venue hire and project-specific technical costs - Marketing costs - Event costs for enhanced screenings, eg guest speakers, live scores - Volunteer and evaluation expenses - Accessibility costs eg creating accessible supporting materials, subtitling fees - Outreach and community inclusion costs - Audience development expenses, eg. young programmers workshops - Rights clearances and curation fees for screen heritage - Costs related to online activity, eg web platforms or hosting fees This list is not exhaustive and other items may be considered eligible.
-Use of support Ineligible expenses All proposed expenditure should go towards the activity detailed in your proposal.
+You can also consult BFI FAN's simple guide to Digital Marketing and simple guide to Augmenting Film Screenings for tips and inspiration on marketing and enhancing screenings.
+The National Council for Voluntary Organisations website has useful resources and guidance to help you manage volunteers and the process of volunteering here. filmhubnorth.org.uk/film-exhibition-fund Use of support Ineligible expenses All proposed expenditure should go towards the activity detailed in your proposal.
 Beyond this, there are some things we can't support.
-These include: - Filmmaking costs, support for filmmakers to develop, screen or distribute their work, or for programmes that primarily engage filmmaker audiences - Capital costs, including building repairs, purchasing equipment or additional health and safety measures required due to Covid-19 - General organisational running costs not specifically related to the proposed activity - Activity that should be covered by statutory education, including events taking place on school grounds/in school hours - Events not primarily focused on film exhibition - Activity covered by existing funding arrangements - Programmes that duplicate provision in the same area - Events taking place in a venue not open to the public - eg. members only venues - Events taking place outside of the North (see our website for the geography we cover) This list is not exhaustive and other items may be considered ineligible.
-Submissions 7.SUBMITTING YOUR PROPOSAL To seek support for your project, please complete and submit the documents listed below.
+These include: - Filmmaking costs, support for filmmakers to develop, screen or distribute their work, or for programmes that primarily engage filmmaker audiences - Capital costs, including building repairs, purchasing equipment or additional health and safety measures required due to Covid-19 - General organisational running costs not specifically related to the proposed activity - Activity that should be covered by statutory education, including events taking place on school grounds/in school hours - Events not primarily focused on film exhibition - Activity covered by existing funding arrangements - Programmes that duplicate provision in the same area - Events taking place in a venue not open to the public eg. members-only venues - Events taking place outside of the North (see our website for the geography we cover).
+This list is not exhaustive and other items may be considered ineligible.

+Submissions 7.
+SUBMITTING YOUR PROPOSAL To seek support for your project, please complete and submit the documents listed below.
 The Proposal Form is for you to tell us more about your project, its target audiences, how your activity meets the funding objectives and the motivations behind your activity; why it's important and what it will provide to audiences locally.
 More information on how your proposal will be assessed is provided below.
 Note that your proposal may be reviewed by an external assessor unfamiliar with your organisation or its work, so you should aim to describe your plans and relevant experience clearly and concisely.
 Proposal form [.docx] Budget template [.xlsx] If you have access requirements that mean you need assistance when applying for funds, you can request help through the BFI Access Support Scheme.
-Completed documents should be submitted via email to our Finance and Data Officer, Andrew Beadling: info@filmhubnorth.org.uk.
+Completed documents should be submitted via email to our Finance and Data Officer, Andrew Beadling: info@ filmhubnorth.org.uk.
 If you have any questions about the fund or the process or would like to discuss submitting a proposal in a different way, please get in touch.
 Assessment Assessment criteria Your proposal will be assessed by the Film Hub North team.
 External assessors may also be brought in to review your proposal.
 Please note that we expect this fund to be oversubscribed and may not be able to support your activity even if it meets the criteria.
 When making funding decisions, we need to balance a range of factors such as project type/size, geographic spread, diversity of organisations and diversity of targeted audiences.
-Please note that when appropriate, previous project performance may be considered when making a funding decision on proposals by organisations who have already received Film Hub North funding.
-The panel will consider the following assessment criteria Organisational capacity:
+Please note: when appropriate, previous project performance may be considered when making a funding decision on proposals by organisations who have already received Film Hub North funding.
+The panel will consider the following assessment criteria: